pulumi/pulumi-hugo/themes/default/content/blog/pulumi-service-updates/index.md

 Here are the two problems our users faced that we wanted to improve:

 1. Users were losing time trying to get where they needed to go.
-Important content should be quick and easy to find.
+Users need to find important content faster and more easily.
-2. Some users didn't feel like they understood the "big picture" of their operations.
-We wanted to offer the proper sight lines into an organization's IaC.
+2. Users didn't feel like they understood the "big picture" of their Pulumi usage.
+We wanted to offer improved sight lines into organizations' day-to-day operations.

 We knew we could do better.
 Now, we're excited to share the changes we've made so far!